Facebook loves video

 With a few inexpensive tools and some strategic video planning, you can produce effective videos for every stage of the Facebook funnel.

-A quick story.
-In ye olde times, people treated Facebook video as an alternative to YouTube.
-The videos were horizontal and shot in 16:9 aspect ratio.
-This format was best for desktop computers.
+A quick story: In ye olde times, people treated Facebook video as an alternative to YouTube.
+The videos were horizontal and composed in 16:9 aspect ratio.
+This format was great for desktop computers.

-Video formats and the Facebook platform have evolved to look better on our mobile devices.
-This adaption has led to two major developments in Facebook video.
+Video formats and Facebook have evolved to look better on our mobile devices.
+This adaptation has led to two major developments in Facebook video.

 - Vertical video.
 Vertical video is also a product of mobile phone use.
 In a way, vertical video was the next logical step from adopting the 1:1 aspect ratio.